Life Skills - Trū School

 Real Experience

-Trū strives to introduce children to real-world situations that awaken their sense of curiosity about the community around them.
+Through Forest School, field trips, and real-world situations, Trū strives to awaken children's sense of curiosity about the community around them.

 The world is a place for learning, and in Silicon Valley the world is right there around us.
-We travel to other places and invite guest instructors to deepen the level of our students’ understanding through practical knowledge.
-Visits give unexpected detail, perspective, and sensory experience to a study that cannot be achieved so easily inside a classroom.
-The school conducts regular trips to museums, parks, performances, and other sites related to topics of study.
+At Forest School children make regular trips to a natural setting to develop skills in problem solving and ecological awareness.
+We hold frequent field trips and invite guest instructors to deepen the level of our students’ understanding through practical knowledge.
+These visits and perspective and sensory experience that cannot be achieved so easily inside a classroom.

 The teaching staff collaborates each year to develop 8-10 excursions relevant to the thematic study of that year.
 Activities have included visiting the fire station as part of a neighborhood study, exploring the physical suspension dynamics of the Golden Gate Bridge, planting wildflowers at a local park to strengthen bee populations, and seeing the origins of technology at the Computer History Museum.